doughahn/unofficial-opf-guides/docs/foundry-basics.md

 #### Building a Macro

-1. Click on the hotbar.
+1. Click on the `hotbar`.
 If there's already a macro there, right-click to edit or remove.
 2. Name the Macro
-3. Enter the macro type ("chat" is the default and works fins for simple macros; "script" is a javascript macro)
+3. Enter the macro type (`chat` is the default and works fins for simple macros; `script` is a javascript macro)
 4. Select the macro image (there are images available in the default library)
 5. Enter the Macro Text
-6. Click "Execute Macro" to test
+6. Click `Execute Macro` to test
-7. Click Save Macro if it works
+7. Click `Save Macro` if it works
 8. You can use the macro by tapping the number on your keypad or clicking it

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/serpentinelivelyhagfish?autoplay=0' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>